 It’s taken me a while to write this post.
 Hearing the news that PHILIP SEYMOUR HOFFMAN had died was a big shock.
 A lot of people have since given their comments on his sudden death and I couldn’t decide if I wanted to add my thoughts.
 But after spending the last week or so revisiting some of his incredible work, I must say something because I feel I’ve spent a lot of the last 20 years of his career watching him and I think it’s such a terrible tragedy that we won’t see him on screen anymore.

-I first saw Hoffman as George Willis Jr, the school bully in Martin Brest’s Scent of a Woman and what struck me most was the energy and depth of his performance – a privileged, upstart of a kid who seemed to channel his unhappiness at his lot in life, being the son of wealthy businessman, into acts of rebellion.
+I first saw Hoffman as George Willis Jr, the school bully in Martin Brest’s Scent of a Woman and what struck me most was the energy and depth of his performance – a privileged, upstart of a kid who seemed to channel his unhappiness at his lot in life, being the son of a wealthy businessman, into acts of rebellion.
 Amazing.
 But I soon came to realise that with a Hoffman performance, what you always got was the most nuanced, complex character, whatever the material.

 After that, I noticed him in the slightly more commercial tornado adventure Twister and again his incredible cheery portrayal of the ebullient storm-chaser Dustin Davis lit up the screen and the movie.
 And then I saw him in Paul Thomas Anderson’s Boogie Nights and his heartfelt hanger-on Scotty J, so desperate and so in love with Mark Wahlberg’s character, was something totally different.

 What a great actor I thought and every performance I saw from SEYMOUR HOFFMAN after that was equally dazzling.
-There was the prissy personal assistant Brandt in The Big Lebowski, the kindly nurse Phil Parma in Magnolia, the playboy Freddie Miles in The Talented Mr. Ripley and the journalist Lester Bangs in Almost Famous, to the savage villain Owen Davian in Mission: Impossible III.
+There was the prissy personal assistant Brandt in The Big Lebowski, the kindly nurse Phil Parma in Magnolia, the playboy Freddie Miles in The Talented Mr Ripley and the journalist Lester Bangs in Almost Famous, to the savage villain Owen Davian in Mission: Impossible III.
 He played the terrifically acerbic CIA agent Gust Avrakotos in Charlie Wilson’s War, the softly spoken Father Flynn at the centre of Doubt and more recently, the clever chief of staff Paul Zara in The Ides of March, the initially antagonistic but eventually wholly supportive baseball coach Art Howe in Moneyball, the terrifyingly composed Lancaster Dodd aka The Master and the shadowy games-maker Plutarch Heavensbee in The Hunger Games: Catching Fire.

 What a body of work – stunning.